What are the things you shouldn’t put in a garbage disposal? Cars, bicycles, furniture, electronic gadgets; the list goes on…

 2. Rice, Pasta, Anything That Swells

 The problem with disposing food items like rice and pasta is that they swell when in contact with water.
-Not only that, they will also make a sticky, slimy thing.
-Just like grease and oils these can stick to the grinding chamber walls or the drain pipe causing clogs and other damages.
+Not only that, but they will also make a sticky, slimy thing.
+Just like grease and oils, these can stick to the grinding chamber walls or the drain pipe causing clogs and other damages.
 Removing them from the disposal can be a nasty business.

 3. Egg Shells

 It is not exactly the eggshells that cause the problem here, it is that tiny, teeny egg membrane.
 These thin membranes while grinding can stick to the grinding components and cause problems.
 Actually, garbage disposals can handle these food items and they don’t pose any problems but the number of eggshells you put into matters here.
 It is ok to grind 2-3 shells at a time but not 50.